Psuedomonas/MonsterDome-Console/README.md

 * add partial interface for save/load pen
 * Add full interface... (like the unstable tk version)

-This version works appers to work
+This version works appears to work - calling it stable